 Contrary to popular belief, you don’t have to fly to the Caribbean or to the ends of the world to enjoy the wonderful beaches and clear waters.
 There are also many such places in Italy, and each year they are awarded by the environmental organization Legambiente with the Bandiera Blu (It., ‘Blue Flag’) badge.

-This year, the list of places worthy of mention at the international level has a record number of beaches with crystal waters – 269 names, which is 21 more than last year.
-We selected the top ten of them based on their beauty and the landscape.
+In 2024 year, the list of places worthy of mention at the international level has a record number of beaches with crystal waters – 269 names, 21 more than last year.
+I selected the top 10 beaches in Italy based on their beauty and landscape.

 Marche